dkelly255/freshwater-fly-fishing/README.md

 ![alt text](readme/locations_html_validation.png)

 #### Gallery Page HTML Validation:
-- One warning was received regarding the Gallery page - however I decided to continue without adding another heading to the section however, as the user can clearly see they are on the Gallery page from the navigation bar highlight for the selected page and I felt the text would detract from the User Experience by breaking the pictorial flow of the gallery page
+- A warning was received regarding the Gallery page - however I decided to continue without adding another heading to the section however, as the user can clearly see they are on the Gallery page from the navigation bar highlight for the selected page and I felt the text would detract from the User Experience by breaking the pictorial flow of the gallery page

 ![alt text](readme/gallery_html_validation.png)